QAZASDEDC/DaiFu/README.md

 # DaiFu: Enabling In-Situ Updates for Quick Recovery of Deep Learning Program Failures
-The artifact of Usenix ASE 2024 submission#95
+The artifact of ASE 2024 submission#95

 ## Project Structure